Heeley F.C.: History

 In 1898, a new team from Heeley (Heeley Friends) was founded, and by 1899 it seems to have absorbed Heeley, as there are no further references to the club.

 League and cup history

 Colours

 The club's original colours were grey and white hoops.
-In 1877 the club changed to puce and black hoops with a red cap, and from 1879 the club wore violet and black hoops.
+In 1877 the club changed to puce and black hoops with a red cap, and from 1879 the club wore violet and black, originally in hoops but in halves by 1888.